What is a brand community?

-Brand communities are as diverse as the brands that work with them.
-A community could be composed of regular enthusiastic customers, or brands can recruit a subset of creative customers to collaborate with.
+Brand Guide to Community Brand Building are as diverse as the brands that work with them.
+A Guide to Community Brand Building could be composed of regular enthusiastic customers, or brands can recruit a subset of creative customers to collaborate with.
 What tends to be the most important criteria and one of the biggest differences between community marketing and influencer marketing, is brand love; an authentic love for the brand that exists regardless of any community membership, where such superfans genuinely want to help that brand succeed.

 One of the biggest sources of community power for brands is the Creator Economy.
 This is an economy created around over 50 million passionate and highly skilled individuals around the world who have built businesses and communities around their own personal brands online.
 They can range from musicians to hairstylists, to business experts, and more.
 They tend to be present on the main social media platforms such as Instagram, YouTube, and TikTok, and adept at utilizing their talents to create well-presented, top-quality content.
 In a brand community, individuals from the Creator Economy, regular customers, and those who fall somewhere in between have the chance to interact with a brand in a fresh way.